Let's hear it for the boys

 Parental leave is only one of many examples that evidence men’s constrained choices.
 Another is ‘flexism’ – discrimination against flexible workers, especially men.
 Which may go a long way towards explaining why job sharing arrangements are pursued by so few men.

-Regardless of whether it is assumptions, as in both these examples, the law, or other structures, the time to challenge them is now.
-The statistics evidence a stagnation in previously positive trends.
-As we emerge towards a ‘new COVID-normal’, following a period where many dads have experienced the forced luxury of time with their children, now is the time to make this an unconstrained choice.
+The same goes to the other laws, social structures, norms and attitudes that are holding back the choices of men.
+Now is not the time for change.
+That was decades ago.
+As we emerge towards a ‘new COVID-normal’, following a period where many dads have experienced the forced luxury of time with their children, now is the time for catch up - to make this an unconstrained choice irrespective of gender.

 M: +61 401 088 571